 Intraocular Lenses (IOLs)

-The latest in intraocular technology can allow for independence from glasses for distance and most near tasks.
-IOLs are placed in the eye during cataract surgery to replace the function of the natural lens when it has become a cataract.
+The latest in intraocular lens technology can allow for independence from glasses for distance and most near tasks.
+IOLs are placed in the eye at our Glendale office during a cataract operation to replace the function of the natural lens when it has become a cataract.

-Below, you will find helpful descriptions of the many advanced intraocular lenses our eye care team in Virginia Beach offers.
-If you have questions, or if you would like to schedule a consultation to learn more about our options, please contact us today.
+Below, you will find helpful descriptions of the many advanced intraocular lenses our eye care team in Glendale offers.
+If you have questions, or if you would like to schedule a cataract operation consultation to learn more, please contact us today.

 Tecnis Symfony IOL

-The Tecnis Sympony IOL allows for an extended range of vision while maintaining distance vision.
+The Tecnis Symfony Intraocular Lens (IOL) can be placed in the eye at our Glendale vision center during a cataract operation, allowing for an extended range of vision while maintaining distance vision.
 These lenses give continuous clear vision across a full range of vision resulting in an increased depth of field.
 These lenses work well for a large portion of the population.
 With both eyes being able to focus, theses lenses provide freedom from glasses for most tasks.
-Your doctor with help you decide if this lens best suits your individual needs.
+Our Glendale area eye doctor can perform a cataract operation and place Symfony intraocular lenses in your eyes when your vision starts to become affected by cataracts.

 Activefocus is new multifocal IOL that has recently been approved by the FDA.
 It has been designed with improved distance vision and has an enhanced range of vision.
 It has a toric version that can compensate for astigmatism correction thereby optimizing the visual potential of the eye.